-The Group has not early applied new and revised IFRSs that have been issued but are not yet effective for the financial year beginning 1 January 2019.
+The Group has not applied any new and revised IFRSs that have been issued but are not yet effective for the financial year beginning 1 January 2020.
 These new and revised IFRSs include the following which may be relevant to the Group.